Who can apply for a Blue Badge?

 Criteria for those with hidden disabilities

-The Department for Transport has introduced changes to the criteria for applying for a blue badge to include those with hidden disabilities including autism, dementia and mental health conditions.
+The Department for Transport has announced changes to the criteria for applying for a blue badge to include those with hidden disabilities including autism, dementia and mental health conditions.
 People with these and other conditions are eligible to apply for a Blue Badge, however please be aware not all hidden disabilities will mean automatic eligibility for a Blue Badge.
 The new criteria came into effect on 30 August 2019.